 Natalie Diaz was born in the Fort Mojave Indian Village in Needles, California.
 She is Mojave and an enrolled member of the Gila River Indian community.
 She earned a BA from Old Dominion University, where she received a full athletic scholarship.
 Diaz played professional basketball in Europe and Asia before returning to Old Dominion to earn an MFA.
 She is the author of the poetry collection When My Brother Was an Aztec (2012).
 Her honors and awards include the Nimrod/Hardman Pablo Neruda Prize for Poetry, the Louis Untermeyer Scholarship in Poetry from Bread Loaf, the Narrative Poetry Prize, a Lannan Literary Fellowship, and a MacArthur Fellowship.
 Diaz lives in Mohave Valley, Arizona, where she has worked with the last speakers of Mojave and directed a language revitalization program.

 Justin Favela is a Las Vegas native working in the mediums of painting, sculpture, and performance.
 His work draws from art history, popular culture and his Guatemalan/Mexican heritage.
 He has participated in exhibitions and artists residencies across the United States, Mexico and Europe.
 Favela has curated many shows throughout southern Nevada, at spaces such as UNLV’s Marjorie Barrick Museum of Art to El Porvenir Mini-Market in North Las Vegas.
-Recent exhibitions of note include Unsettled at the Nevada Museum of Art in Reno; Mi Tierra: Contemporary Artists Explore Place, featuring site-specific installations by 13 Latino artists that express experiences of contemporary life in the American West at the Denver Art Museum and the group exhibition Shonky: The Aesthetics of Awkwardness touring the United Kingdom.
+Recent exhibitions of note include Unsettled at the Nevada Museum of Art in Reno; Mi Tierra: Contemporary Artists Explore Place, featuring site-specific installations by 13 Latino artists that express experiences of contemporary life in the American West at the Denver Art Museum, and the group exhibition Shonky: The Aesthetics of Awkwardness touring the United Kingdom.
 FavyFav is also the 2018 recipient of the Alan Turing LGTBIQ Award for International Artist.
-To view Favy's work please visit, justinfavela.com, or check out our News and Updates section below for upcoming exhibitions in a city near you.
+To view Favy's work please visit, justinfavela.com.

 Lolita Hernandez is the author of two collections of short stories: Making Callaloo in Detroit, a 2015 Michigan Notable Book, and Autopsy of an Engine and Other Stories from the Cadillac Plant, winner of a 2005 PEN Beyond Margins Award.
 Her short fiction and poetry have been published in a wide variety of literary venues.
 She is also a 2012 Kresge Fellow.
 After over thirty-three years as a UAW member at General Motors and twelve on the faculty of the University of Michigan Creative Writing Department at the Residential College, she recently retired to Las Vegas, Nevada from her native Detroit, Michigan.